Minestrone soup and biscuits by Chef Nancy Henley.

 Chef Nancy Henley teaches important cooking skills to food lovers of all ages, including this young student.

-Pictured here, nine-year-old Olivia is fanning the smells of a minestrone soup toward her.
-There are delicious organic and farm-fresh ingredients, spices, herbs, pasta and even a Parmigiano Reggiano cheese rind stewing away together in the pot.
-In this children’s hands-on cooking class I explained that we need not only our taste buds but our ears, sense of touch, eyes and noses in the kitchen to get a true sense of what is going on in the pot.
+Pictured here, nine-year-old Olivia is fanning the delicious smell of a minestrone soup toward her.
+There are organic and farm-fresh ingredients, spices, herbs, pasta and even a Parmigiano Reggiano cheese rind stewing in the pot.
+Olivia attended one of our past cooking classes*, where she learned that chefs rely on more than just their taste buds—we also need our ears, sense of touch, eyes and noses to get a true sense of what’s happening in the pot.

 0 replies